Recovering 3D Human Mesh from Monocular Images: A Survey: Physical Plausibility

 \subsection{Motion Prior}

 Motions can be predicted to some extent since they have some patterns in nature.
 Simply penalizing the velocity or acceleration of each joint will degrade motion naturalness.
 Instead, priors based on recurrent models~\cite{kocabas2020vibe} and autoencoders~\cite{kaufmann2020convolutional,rempe2021humor,zhang2021learning} have larger temporal receptive fields to learn motion patterns.
 VIBE~\cite{kocabas2020vibe} contains a motion discriminator and MPoser.
-The motion discriminator consists of multiple GRU layers to identify the plausibility.
+The motion discriminator consists of multiple GRU layers to identify plausibility.
 MPoser, an extension of VPoser~\cite{pavlakos2019expressive} to temporal sequences, is based on sequential VAE.
 Inspired by VIBE, He~\etal~\cite{he2021challencap} generate marker-based motion maps as input to a discriminator to obtain an adversarial motion prior.
 In HuMoR~\cite{rempe2021humor}, the probability distribution of possible state transitions is formulated by a conditional variational autoencoder (CVAE).
 This dynamic prior is later used for robust test-time optimization.
 LEMO~\cite{zhang2021learning} smooths the motion in the latent space of a convolutional autoencoder to reduce the pose jitters.
-GLAMR~\cite{yuan2021glamr} contains a CVAE-based generative motion infiller to infill missing poses.
-SimPoE~\cite{yuan2021simpoe} resorts to reinforcement learning and introduces a simulation-based motion modeling approach.
-Discussions of the temporal-based methods can also be seen in Sec.~\ref{sec:video}.
+GLAMR~\cite{yuan2022glamr} contains a CVAE-based generative motion infiller to infill missing poses.
+SimPoE~\cite{yuan2021simpoe} resorts to reinforcement learning and introduces a simulation-based motion modeling approach. \rv{HM-VAE~\cite{li2021task} contains skeleton-based convolution, pooling, and unpooling operations.
+With the learned HM-VAE, one can refine noisy motion sequences by first projecting into the latent space and then decoding back.
+Xu~\etal~\cite{xu2021exploring} exploit sequence-based and segment-based frequencies to compress input motions adaptively.
+The pretrained motion prior can be embedded into VIBE~\cite{kocabas2020vibe} in a video-to-mesh regression task.}